AliZia3/Premier-League-Win-Predictor/README.md

 # Premier-League-Win-Predictor
-Prediction accuracy of 70%.
 Made with Python, Pandas and Scikit Learn.
 Uses Web Scraping and Machine Learning concepts

 Steps Taken To Develop The Final Product